 David T. Cohen

-David’s practice focuses on complex consumer protection litigation, particularly in the area of privacy and data security.
+David’s practice focuses on complex litigation, particularly in the area of privacy and data security.
 A certified privacy professional, CIPP/US, he has extensive experience working with corporate clients that have suffered data breaches or have been accused of privacy violations, defending them against class actions and claims asserted by payment card brands and representing them in connection with federal and state government investigations.
-In addition, David has advised clients on a range of privacy and data security compliance matters, including the Payment Card Industry Data Security Standard and legal restrictions on information collection.
-As an experienced litigator, David also represents clients in a variety of business disputes outside the privacy context, including appellate, antitrust, securities, and regulatory matters.
+In addition, David advises clients on a range of privacy and data security compliance matters, including the Payment Card Industry Data Security Standard.
+As an experienced litigator, David also has represented clients in a variety of business disputes outside the privacy context, including appellate, antitrust, securities, and regulatory matters.

-- Representing a national credit card payment processor in issuing bank class actions filed across the nation related to a data breach announced in 2009.
+- Represented a national credit card payment processor in issuing bank class actions filed across the nation related to a data security breach announced in 2009.

-- Represented hotel service provider sued in class action for alleged privacy violations under the Fair and Accurate Credit Transactions Act relating to payment card information allegedly contained in reservation confirmation emails.
+- Represented a hotel service provider sued in class action for alleged privacy violations under the Fair and Accurate Credit Transactions Act relating to payment card information allegedly contained in reservation confirmation emails.
 The case was dismissed with prejudice.